Nizar7kabbaj/violence-alert-system/README.md

 ## 🎓 What I learned

 This was my first time building a backend where security wasn't optional.
-A few things that actually stuck:
+A few things that stuck:

 - **JWT refresh rotation** — the attack surface is bigger than most tutorials admit.
 Reuse detection matters.
 - **Async all the way** — mixing sync DB calls into an async FastAPI app breaks under load.
 Motor keeps it clean.